Mount Hagen: Culture

 Each year, Mount Hagen hosts the Mount Hagen Cultural Show, one of the largest cultural events in Papua New Guinea.
 Various regional, provincial, even national tribal dance groups gather to celebrate their cultural heritage in the form of sing-sing.
 It is also one of the biggest tourist attractions of the country.
 Its near the Baiyer District which hosts the biggest collection of birds and wildlife in Papua New Guinea, the Baiyer River Sanctuary.
 The Baiyer River Sanctuary was a popular tourist attraction in the 1970's up until the mid 1990's as mismanagement of the once popular tourist attraction led to the closure of this zoo.

 There are four electorates in Western Highlands Province.
 1. Mul Baiyer Lumusa 2.
 Dei Council 3.
 Hagen Central 4.
 Tambul Nebliyer.
 The total population of Western Highlands now stands at around 950,000.

 Traditional culture and beliefs remain strong in Mount Hagen and its surrounds.
 In 2009, and again 2013, local women were reportedly burned alive after being accused of sorcery.
 Recent thinking links the upsurge in such accusations with poor development outcomes in Papua New Guinea and the erosion of social capital through fear and mistrust.

+Kuk Swamp, an archaeological site listed as World Heritage Site, is located some 12–13 km northeast of Mount Hagen.